 Kevin has supported the charity since 2014, after he was diagnosed with bowel cancer in 2012.
 Both his parents have been affected by the disease.
 Following treatment, Kevin was given the all-clear and is now helping to raise awareness of bowel cancer.

 He says: “I was diagnosed with bowel cancer, but it was caught early.
 The most important thing is to see your GP if you notice any symptoms.
 Doing that saved my life.”

-Matthew is a journalist and has worked for The Sun and The Daily Mirror, but he’s best known for presenting Channel 5’s The Wright Stuff for 18 years and now presents The Matthew Wright Show on TalkRadio.
+Matthew is a journalist and has worked for The Sun and The Daily Mirror, presented Channel 5’s The Wright Stuff for 18 years and now presents The Matthew Wright Show on TalkRadio.

 Matthew’s father died from bowel cancer at 53 years old in 1997, and his grandfather was also diagnosed with the disease but made a full recovery.
 He is now passionate about raising awareness of bowel cancer and supports our fundraising and campaigning work.

 Freya, described as one of the UK’s most beloved and interesting contemporary women’s fiction authors, lost a good friend to the disease in 2013.
 In memory of her friend Hannah Berry, who passed away aged 30, Freya is keen to help raise awareness of the disease.

 Good Morning Britain TV presenter Sean Fletcher has supported the charity since September 2015.
 Sean’s mother died of bowel cancer when she was just 54 years old.
 Sean ran the London Marathon in her memory in April 2015 and appeared alongside his wife in ITV’s All Star Mr and Mrs raising an impressive £30,000.